 - a. examine the historical origins of counseling and guidance. - b. identify future directions of counseling and guidance. - c. target areas for their own professional development as a counselor. - d. examine the role of a counselor in an academic setting.

 The learning activities in the course will include lectures, role-plays, case discussions, video presentations and writing activities.
+There are no prerequisites for this course.

 Required Texts